emarsden/pgmacs/README.md

 ## Status

-PGMacs is in **alpha status**.
+PGmacs is in **alpha status**.
 Please only use it on test databases that do not contain important data.

 The library has been tested with PostgreSQL version 16.2, but should work with any PostgreSQL